zmeluch/bikesharing/README.md

 ### Checkout Times by Users
 ![Checkout_times_by_Users](https://user-images.githubusercontent.com/103155045/190296413-84136250-22bb-420d-bed5-779837b7e043.png)

+This chart shows the number of trips taken by trip duration.
 Five minutes has the highest count for trip duration.

 ### Checkout Times by Gender
 ![Checkout_times_by_Gender](https://user-images.githubusercontent.com/103155045/190296485-ef1936ef-3b11-48e3-a969-9ce58645ca99.png)
+This chart breaksdown the previous chart by user gender.
 Male users account for the majority of the five minute trips.

 ### August Peak Hours
 ![August_Peak_Hours](https://user-images.githubusercontent.com/103155045/190296532-3545aa67-1b15-416c-becd-827c1a2c3f34.png)
+This bar graph shows the number of trips taken for each hour of the day, during hte month of august.
 5pm has the highest count of trips for August.

 ### Trips by Weekday (per Hour)
 ![Trips_by_Weekday_per_Hour](https://user-images.githubusercontent.com/103155045/190296671-42e724d8-cb4d-4cfc-b95d-657673e55499.png)
+This is a heat map showing the number of trips taken by hour for each day of the week.
 Weekdays before and after the standard work hours have higher number of trips.

 ### Trips by Gender (Weekday per Hour)
 ![Trips_by_Gender(Weekday_per_Hour)](https://user-images.githubusercontent.com/103155045/190296636-f662b3f0-8579-484f-8ee6-42e32ecb6d47.png)
-This trend continues once broken down by gender.
+This heat map shows the results of the pervious one but has broken it down by gender.
+The rush hour trend continues once broken down by gender.
 Male users do account for more trips.

 ### Gender Breakdown
 ![Gender_Breakdown](https://user-images.githubusercontent.com/103155045/190296734-8008b649-86f2-44a5-989d-33a2ca6206a5.png)

+This pie graph shows the breakdown of users by gender.
 Male users account for the majority of users.

 ### User Trips by Gender by Weekday
 ![User_Trips_by_Gender_by_Weekday](https://user-images.githubusercontent.com/103155045/190296753-439245f3-e45e-4ca0-98f1-ab0434380ca5.png)
+This heat map shows the number of trips taken by hour per weekday and then is broken down by gender and type of user.
 Subscribers account for more trips then customers.
 But male subscribers account for considerably more trips then any other category.

 ## Summary